callysto/hackathon-site/chapters/chapter3.md

 ### Email Support

-Email us at hackathon@callysto.ca during regular school hours if you have any questions.
+Email us at hackathon@callysto.ca if you have any questions and we will respond during office hours.

 </exercise>